MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ![Transpiled Power Automate cloud flows for policies in Intelligent Order Management](./media/power-automate-cloud-flows-2.PNG)

 ## Add input event to action type

+To add an input event to an action type, follow these steps.

 1. Go to **Providers \> Action Types**.
 1. Select **Policy Based Fulfillment Determination**.